sap218/jabberwocky/README.md

 }
 ```

+## AOB

-The poem, Jabberwocky, written by Lewis Carrol, is described as a "nonsense" poem :dragon:
++ The poem, Jabberwocky, written by Lewis Carrol, is described as a *nonsense* poem :dragon:
++ You may think, why not use a Large Language Model (LMM)?
+Well I wrote a blog to compare w/ LLMs and how they overdo simple tasks, [read here](https://sap218.uk/posts/llms/).

 ***